Precanonical quantization and the Schr\"odinger wave functional revisited: Conclusions

 Note that the result of our earlier discussion in \cite{ikan-pla} comes amazingly close to the formula (\ref{theformula}).
 However, there are important differences:

-First, we found that the transformation which allows us to fully take into account the deviations from ultra-locality acts directly on precanonical wave functions rather than on the ultra-local functional constructed from them.
+First, we found here that the transformation which allows us to fully take into account the deviations from ultra-locality acts directly on precanonical wave functions rather than on the ultra-local functional constructed from them.
 This solves the problem with the non-integrability of the functional derivative equation for the corresponding transformation functional, which we tried to circumvent in \cite{ikan-pla,ikan-ym}.

-Second, we found that the Schr\"odinger functional description is possible under the limiting condition (\ref{kadelta}), which essentially tells us that the description of quantum fields in terms of the Schr\"odinger wave functional corresponds to the limit of vanishing ``minimal volume'' $1/\ka$: $\ka \rightarrow \delta(\mbox{\bf 0})$, as it was already noticed in \cite{ikan-pla}.
-It should be noted that the condition (\ref{kadelta}) complies both with the relativistic transformation laws of $\delta(\mbox{\bf 0})$ and the precanonical quantization itself (cf. eq.(\ref{whatdx})).
-Namely, (\ref{kadelta}) unifies two requirements to be fulfilled when a transition from precanonical to the functional Schr\"odinger description is being made: the absolute value of $\ka$ should tend to $\delta(\mbox{\bf 0})$ and the inverse of the ``quantization map'' in (\ref{whatdx}) should be applied so that the Clifford valued operator of the ``minimal volume'' $\beta/\ka$ goes over (at $\ka \rightarrow \delta(\mbox{\bf 0})$) into the classical infinitesimal volume element $d\bx$.
+Second, we found that the Schr\"odinger functional description is possible only under the limiting condition (\ref{kadelta}), which essentially tells us that the description of quantum fields in terms of the Schr\"odinger wave functional corresponds to the limit of vanishing ``minimal volume'' $1/\ka$, or $\ka \rightarrow \delta(\mbox{\bf 0})$, as it was already noticed in \cite{ikan-pla}.
+It should be noted that the condition (\ref{kadelta}) complies both with the relativistic transformation laws of $\delta(\mbox{\bf 0})$ and the rules of precanonical quantization itself (cf. Eq.(\ref{whatdx})).
+Namely, (\ref{kadelta}) unifies two requirements to be fulfilled when a transition from the precanonical description to the functional Schr\"odinger description is being made: the absolute value of $\ka$ should tend to $\delta(\mbox{\bf 0})$ and the inverse of the ``quantization map'' in (\ref{whatdx}) should be applied so that the Clifford-valued operator of the ``minimal volume'' $\beta/\ka$ is mapped (at $\ka \rightarrow \delta(\mbox{\bf 0})$) to the differential form $d\bx$ representing the classical infinitesimal volume element.

-Third, the identification of the condition when the transformation from precanonical to the functional Schr\"odinger representation is possible as the inverse quantization map in the limit $1/\ka\rightarrow 0$, eq. (\ref{whatdx2}), has made superficial the use of the projector $\frac{1}{2}(1+\beta)$ introduced in the expression of the wave functional in \cite{ikan-pla}.
+Third, the identification of the condition when the transformation from precanonical to the functional Schr\"odinger representation is possible as the inverse quantization map in the limit $1/\ka\rightarrow 0$, Eq. (\ref{whatdx2}), has made superficial the use of the projector $\frac{1}{2}(1+\beta)$ introduced in the expression of the wave functional in \cite{ikan-pla}.